 Smoked Plastic Dust Cover

 The 1116 has an odd connector located under the keyboard assembly which isn't present on the 1114 or 1115.
 Up until recently, the purpose of this connector wasn't known.
 As it turns out, The connector is for an add-on peripheral device called an item counter.
 The item-counter is a side-car device that attaches to the right hand side of the calculator, that has a small pigtail connector that plugs into the connector under the keyboard of the 1116.
 The item counter has a three digit electro-mechanical counter that advances upon the depression of the [+=] or [-=] keys on the keyboard.
-A manual pushbutton on the item counter clears the three digit counter to 0 when depressed.
+A manual pushbutton on the item counter clears the three digit counter to zero when depressed.
 A small access hole exists in the cabinetry of the 1116 to allow the pigtail wire access to the inside of the 1116.
-This device is useful in helping perform average, standard deviation, and other statistical functions with the 1116 calculator.
+This device is useful in helping perform average, standard deviation, and other statistical calculations with the 1116 calculator.
 It is not known at this time what this option cost.
 It was designed to be field installed by a Singer/Friden service technician.

 The 1116 performs at about average speed for machines of this era.
 Complex square root operations can take up to 1.25 seconds to complete, with the Nixie tubes madly flickering during the process.
 Dividing 9999999999999999 by 1 (with decimal point location set at 0) takes just about 1 second.
 Multiplication of 99999999 by itself takes about 3/4 second.
 The "UDF" indicator doubles as a busy indication, and lights during the time the calculator is busy generating the result.
 It is not clear if this behavior is designed in, or simply an artifact of the way the machine's logic operates.
 Addition and subtraction, both in the working registers and to the memory registers, is nearly instantaneous, with only a quick flicker of the Nixies and UDF indicator showing the operation occurring.